natecowen/training/LLM-ChatGPT/ChatGPT-LLM-Training.md

 ## Content Creation

+ChatGPT can be used to create all kinds of content from SEO Keywords, Blog Articles, YouTube video scripts, social media posts, resumes & cover letters, emails, etc. This section covers ways in depth examples of how to use ChatGPT for content creation.

 In order to get great articles, we need to provide ChatGPT constraints.
 We covered some of this in the prompting section.
 Examples of this include: Target Audience, Topic Related Keywords (SEO), Asking for Significant Improvements/Milestones, Ask for placeholder image descriptions where we can make the article more engaging.

 ### Asking ChatGPT for SEO Keywords for Your Article